What's Included in the Price

 Adelaide-Specific Considerations

-Adelaide's character home suburbs, including Norwood, Unley, Hyde Park, Prospect, and North Adelaide, contain a high proportion of homes with timber-framed floors.
-These sandstone and bluestone cottages were built well before modern waterproofing standards existed, and many bathrooms have been renovated once or twice since construction with varying quality of waterproofing.
+Adelaide's character home suburbs present some of the most variable waterproofing jobs in the country.
+Norwood, Unley, Hyde Park, Prospect, and North Adelaide contain a high proportion of sandstone and bluestone cottages with timber-framed floors.
+These homes were built well before modern waterproofing standards existed, and many bathrooms have been renovated once or twice since with varying quality of membrane work.

 In these older homes, bathroom waterproofing during renovation often uncovers problems: rotted timber framing under the old shower, failed or non-existent membranes from previous renovations, and substrates that need significant preparation.
-Budget for some contingency beyond the quoted waterproofing price.
+The Australian Institute of Waterproofing reports that poor workmanship accounts for 90% of waterproofing failures nationally, and character home renovations in Adelaide are no exception.
+Budget a 10 to 20 percent contingency beyond the quoted waterproofing price for these properties.

 Newer suburbs such as Mawson Lakes, Seaford, Munno Para, and Golden Grove have concrete slab construction throughout, making waterproofing straightforward and cost-effective.
-The concrete substrate takes liquid-applied membranes well and requires minimal preparation.
+The concrete substrate takes liquid-applied membranes like Davco K10 Plus directly after priming, without overlay sheets.
+A standard bathroom in these areas takes 2 days and sits predictably toward the lower end of the range.

 Adelaide's relatively dry climate means waterproofing failures can persist for extended periods before showing visible symptoms.
-When renovating an older bathroom, do not assume the existing waterproofing is intact just because there are no obvious signs of damage.
-A proper assessment of the substrate condition should be part of the demolition stage.
+Unlike Brisbane, where a leak produces rapid mould growth within weeks, the same leak in Adelaide may take months to produce visible staining.
+When renovating an older bathroom, do not assume the existing waterproofing is intact.
+A proper substrate assessment during demolition is the only way to confirm its condition.

-Tiling is the trade that follows waterproofing immediately.
-Many Adelaide waterproofers can recommend a tiler or coordinate the handover, ensuring the membrane has cured and been inspected before tiles are laid.
+Tiling follows waterproofing immediately in the build sequence.
+The membrane must be inspected and certified before any tiles go on, as required by the National Construction Code.
+Many Adelaide waterproofers can recommend a tiler or coordinate the handover, ensuring the membrane has fully cured (at least 24 hours) and been inspected before tiles are laid.

 Hiring a Licensed Waterproofer in SA